Double copy for tree-level form factors. Part I. Foundations: Warm-up: the three- and four-point form factors

 and they correspond to $\Gamma_a$ and $\Gamma_b$ respectively.
 Thus we conclude that the double copy \eqref{eq:G3fromCK} is physically meaningful in the sense that it satisfies the diffeomorphism invariance and the unitarity requirement|having the desired factorizations on all poles.

 For later purposes, we can rewrite \eqref{eq:G3fromCK} in an alternative form as:

-This is the KLT form ``squaring" colored-ordered form factors and getting the gravitational double copy.
+This is the KLT form as ``squared" colored-ordered form factors to get the gravitational double copy.
 Another nice property is that by taking the ``square root'' of the double copy factorization \eqref{eq:3ptspuriousfactorize}, one can get a relation for the gauge-theory form factor:

-which is a ``factorization" relation even without taking residue.
+Because of the factorized result on the RHS, such a new relation, which is different from the ordinary physical factorizations obtained by taking residues on propagators, will be referred to as ``hidden factorization relation'' in the story of form factor double copy.
 In this three-point example, one may wonder that these properties could be accidental, given the particular simplicity of the three-point results.
 Remarkably, as we will see shortly, these nice properties apply to more non-trivial higher-point cases as well.

 Finally, it is worth mentioning that $\mathcal{G}_3$ actually represents a four-point gravitational amplitude.
 By checking that $\mathcal{G}_3 $ exactly matches the expression from the Feynman diagrams in Figure \ref{fig:F3treeGRA}, we see that $\mathcal{G}_3$ can be understood as a four-point tree-level amplitude